AndyObtiva/abstract_feature_branch/README.md

 >                      # perform alternate logic
 >                    }

-- imperatively check if a feature is enabled or not:
+- Imperatively check if a feature is enabled or not:

 >     if feature_enabled?(:feature1)
 >       # perform logic